 What is MFA?

+What does MFA stand for cyber security?
+Multi-factor authentication, although some security experts refer to it as “multi-step authentication”.
 Usually MFA is described as an additional layer of security.
 Technically speaking, MFA is an access management component that requires users to provide two or more factors of authentication to access an account.
 Essentially, MFA requires users to provide extra proof of identity besides their username and password.
 Think of MFA as an extra lock on your door.

 The reality of the matter is the opposite.
 With today’s security technologies, enabling MFA for company-wide use can be done quickly and with virtually no interruptions.
 And once it is done, the benefits that MFA brings to the table far outweigh any possible inconveniences that a company might face during implementation.